-Charles: I wholeheartedly agree with you on those.
+Strategy: I wholeheartedly agree with you on those.
 And I think that there’s optimistic signs that we’re seeing that.

 defi SOLUTIONS offers solutions for a lender’s complete end-to-end, loan or lease lifecycle.
 Partnering with captives, banks, credit unions, and finance companies, defi’s market-leading solutions helps lenders exceed borrower expectations.
 From digital engagement through the complete lending process, defi sets new standards for flexibility, configurability, and scalability in originations and servicing (by your experts or ours).
 If you’re curious about the possibilities for your unique lending lifecycle, take the first step.
 Contact our team today or register for a demo.